 Solution

-Switzerland already uses a mature national multi-hazard information platform known as GIN, developed by federal institutions and currently used by first responders and registered organisations.
-The GOBEYOND project brings added value by adapting the GOBEYOND Multi-Risk Impact-based Early Warning System (MR-IEWS) to extend the platform’s capabilities using:
+Switzerland already uses a mature national multi-hazard information platform known as GIN, developed by federal institutions and currently used by first responders and registered organizations.
+The GOBEYOND project brings added value to the GOBEYOND Multi-Risk Impact-based Early Warning System (MR-IEWS) and the GIN platform by:

 This project has received funding from the European Union’s Horizon Europe programme for research and innovation under grant agreement No. 101121135.